MarkCWirt/MIDIUtil/documentation/extending.rst

 have the same time and class (and therefore default ordinal), you can control the order of the events by the order to such you add them to the MIDIFile.

-Next, if you want the code to be able to de-duplicate events with may lay over top of one another, the parent class, ``GenericEvent``, has a member function called ``__eq__()``.
+Next, if you want the code to be able to de-duplicate events which may lay over top of one another, the parent class, ``GenericEvent``, has a member function called ``__eq__()``.
 If two events do not coincide in time or type they are not equal, but it they do the ``__eq__`` function